DigitalHarborFoundation/pi-portal-v1/src/lessons/accessing-your-site.md

 **Note:** If you don't have an _index.html_ file in this location, Apache won't serve content!

-There are often times when you want tocreate new folders within Apache's _DocumentRoot_..
+There are often times when you want to create new folders within Apache's _DocumentRoot_..
 Let's take a look at that process!

 ## Creating New Folders